monix/monix.io/docs/2x/reactive/observable-comparisons.md

 By comparisson in the ReactiveX model (applicable to Monix as well) building observables happens by transforming one observable into another in functions that cannot be inspected.
-Which is approach is better is a matter of opinion however.
+Which approach is better is a matter of opinion.

 For Akka Streams, in practice, the only used materializer will be the `ActorFlowMaterializer`.
 And this extra flexibility has led to an